 The purpose of a content audit is to review all the content on your site and see what's effective.
 Understanding what should be removed, improved, and added to your site is vital to growing your traffic, engagement, and conversions.

 As your website’s figurative housekeeping, a content audit benefits your marketing strategy in three major ways:

 It provides an assessment of your current content strategy.

 As a comprehensive website inventory, a content audit provides a bird’s-eye view of your work.
 Whether it’s your landing pages, infographics, blog posts, or videos, this holistic appraisal of your site can reveal topics or areas you’ve unknowingly neglected or expended too many resources on.

-While it’s easy for marketers to get mired in the micro-level details of their content strategy, an audit paints a broader picture, providing fresh insight on your current marketing strategy.
-This kind of perspective can ultimately help you determine whether you want to proceed as is or do some strategic reprioritizing.
+While it’s easy for marketers to get mired in the micro-level details of their content strategy, an audit paints a broader picture, providing fresh insight into your current marketing strategy.
+This kind of perspective can ultimately help you determine whether you want to proceed as is or do some strategic prioritizing.

 It identifies weaknesses and opportunities for better SEO.

 Without a regularly scheduled content audit, you may as well be throwing spaghetti at a wall to see what sticks.